 - Bring a large pot of salted water to a rolling boil.
 Sprinkle in the pasta and bring back to a boil, stirring to prevent sticking.

 - Follow the pasta package for cooking time, usually 7–9 minutes.
-(Reserve a cup of pasta water for the pesto just before draining.)
-When the pasta is cooked aldente, drain and rinse off the excess starch with hot water.
+Remember to rjust before draining.
+When the pasta is cooked aldente, first reserve a cup of pasta water for the pesto, then drain and rinse off the excess starch with hot water.

 - In a pre-heated serving bowl, mix half the pesto with a tablespoon or two of the reserved pasta water.
-Put in the pasta and toss, adding more pesto as needed.
+Put in the pasta and toss together, adding more pesto as needed.

 - Serve with grated Parmesan cheese, a little parsley for colour, and freshly ground black pepper.